Joy879/weather_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Her-o1/weather_project/blob/main/LICENSE) file for details.

 ### Future
-I am looking forward to collecting more data i
+I am looking forward to collecting more data and complete this project from a data science perspective

 ### Author :black_nib:
-### Joy Wanjiru
+#### Joy Wanjiru

-I am a data science enthusiast interested in working with Python
+I am a data science enthusiast and a software engineering student at ALX and I love working with Python especially because of it's vast pool of libraries for scientific computing